 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Walt Disney Attractions currently does not have available carbon emissions data, as indicated by the absence of specific figures for kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges at this time.
+Walt Disney Attractions currently does not have available carbon emissions data, as no specific figures have been reported.
+Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
 This lack of data suggests that the organisation may still be in the early stages of formalising its climate commitments or reporting practices.
-In the context of the broader industry, many companies are increasingly adopting science-based targets and sustainability initiatives to address climate change.
-However, without specific emissions data or commitments from Walt Disney Attractions, it is challenging to assess their current environmental impact or future plans.
-As the organisation moves forward, it may consider aligning with industry standards and frameworks, such as the Science Based Targets initiative (SBTi), to establish measurable goals for reducing carbon emissions and enhancing sustainability efforts.
+In the broader context of the industry, many companies are increasingly focusing on sustainability and reducing their carbon footprints.
+As a major player in the entertainment sector, Walt Disney Attractions may be expected to align with these trends and develop comprehensive strategies to address climate change in the future.